 This course deals with a basic review of math, the metric system, organic chemistry and physics.
 The instructor will attempt to demonstrate the anesthetic applications of these basic concepts.
-Specific topics to be covered include, but are not limited to, pressure, hydrostatics, hydrodynamics, ideal gas laws, osmosis, vaporization, heat and temperature, fire and explosions, CO2 absorption, Archimedes principle, flow meters, diffusion, acidbase and a review of chemistry.
+Specific topics to be covered include, but are not limited to, pressure, hydrostatics, hydrodynamics, ideal gas laws, osmosis, vaporization, heat and temperature, fire and explosions, CO2 absorption, Archimedes principle, flow meters, diffusion, acidbase, and a review of chemistry.
 Three credits.

-HSC 515 ADVANCED PHYSICAL ASSESSMENT
+HSC 515 ADVANCED HEALTH ASSESSMENT

-This course in physical assessment provides the nurse anesthesia student with the needed skills and knowledge to perform a thorough preoperative assessment and evaluations of the surgical patients.
-History taking and physical examination presented in this course will enable the nurse anesthesia student to develop the strong assessment skills that are required of a certified registered nurse anesthetist.
+This course in health assessment provides the nurse anesthesia student with the needed skills and knowledge to perform both a thorough admission assessment and a thorough preoperative assessment and evaluations of the surgical patients.
+History taking and physical examination across the life span presented in this course will enable the nurse anesthesia student to develop the strong assessment skills that are required of a certified registered nurse anesthetist.
 Two credits.